 The online mode views the edge node as a data hub, and the goal is to transfer the signal data as much as possible within the given constraints, including signal rate and network bandwidth.
+For the online mode, AdaEdge keeps all data ingested and compressed in memory before sending those segments out through network protocol.
 The selected compression should be able to handle the given signal generation rate, and the compressed file size should be within the network transmission capacity.
-We get candidate compression approaches (lossless and lossy) with signal and network constraints.